VRLabs/Particle-Driver/README.md

 ## How it works

+Here is a map of the hierarchy:

+Your Avatar (Merged "ParticleDeath" layer)
+- Particle Driver (Stay Active.controller)
+-- Particle System (Weight.controller, Particle System)
+-- Collider (Box Collider)

+The "Stay Active.controller" animates "Particle System" on, to re-enable it immediately after it's been disabled.

 The "Particle System" object is disabled on particle death via [Stop Action](https://docs.unity3d.com/ScriptReference/ParticleSystemStopAction.html).

-After being re-enabled by "Stay Active.controller" on "Particle Driver", "Weight.controller" on "Particle System" is reset.
+When re-enabled, the "Weight.controller" will reset.

+"Weight.controller" uses [Animator Layer Control](https://docs.vrchat.com/docs/state-behaviors) to change the weight of the "ParticleDeath" layer.
-A "ParticleDeath" layer animates a float parameter multiplied by [Animator Layer Control](https://docs.vrchat.com/docs/state-behaviors) state behaviors in "Weight.controller".

-The float parameter change can be used as a transition condition, facilitating animation on particle death.
+The "ParticleDeath" layer animates a float parameter.
+The parameter is multiplied by the weight and the value change can be used as a transition condition.

 ## Install guide